christophertran/CSCE-470-Project/README.md

 # CSCE-470-Project

+## How to run FLASK webapp
+1. Ensure you're in `~/CSCE-470-Project`
+1. Create a python virtual environment with `python3 -m venv venv`
+1. Enter the python virtual environment with `. venv/Scripts/activate`
+1. Install the required python modules with `pip install -r requirements.txt`
+1. Start the FLASK server with `flask run`
+1. Exit the python virtual environment with `deactivate`

 ## How to setup the environment to execute the code
 1. Clone this repository
 2. In your terminal, navigate to within this repository's folder. (e.g. with `cd ~/CSCE-470-Project`)